 The amount of people in the group varies.
-During some experiences you might be part of a group of about 6-10 people which is interesting in itself as you get to interact with not only the host but others from around the world.
+During some experiences you might be part of a group of about 6-10 people which is interesting in itself, as you get to interact with not only the host but others from around the world.
 Other times we have had the occasion where it was just us and the host.
-At these times we have been able to have a more personal experience and really connect with someone living in a totally different part of the world as well as get to know about their lives and culture.
+At these times we have been able to have a more personal experience and really connect with someone living in a totally different part of the world, as well as get to know about their lives and culture.

 Virtual Travel: Cultural Experiences

-- Forest Bathing in Kyoto’s Sacred Mountain– Here you will visit the famed Fushimi Inari Shrine and learn about Shinto rituals and forest bathing.
+- Forest Bathing in Kyoto’s Sacred Mountain– Here you will explore the famed Fushimi Inari Shrine and learn about Shinto rituals and forest bathing.
 If you want to travel to Kyoto in person check Get your Guide for sponsored travel info.

 - A Kenyan Cultural Experience– You will learn about the people and their culture, history, and even some Swahili with Samson, your guide.
 If you want to travel in person to Nairobi you can get sponsored travel info through Get Your Guide.